Meg Wheatley: Career

-Wheatley's practice as an organizational consultant and researcher began in 1973, working with Rosabeth Moss Kanter in the firm Goodmeasure, Cambridge MA.
+Wheatley's practice as an organizational consultant and researcher began in 1973, working with Rosabeth Moss Kanter in the firm Goodmeasure, Cambridge, Mass.
 Kanter mentored her well and is the reason Wheatley moved so quickly into being both a keynote speaker and author.

 Since 1973 Wheatley has worked on every inhabited continent in "virtually every type of organization" and with people in all positions, from government prime ministers to small town religious ministers, from teen-age social entrepreneurs to corporate CEOs, from the head of the U.S. Army to the Dalai Lama.
 She has considered herself a global citizen since her youth.

-Wheatley has been Associate Professor of Management in two graduate programs: the Marriott School of Management, Brigham Young University, and Cambridge College, Massachusetts.
+Wheatley has been associate professor of management in two graduate programs: the Marriott School of Management, Brigham Young University, and Cambridge College, Massachusetts.
 She served in a formal advisory capacity for leadership programs in England, Croatia, Denmark, Australia, and the United States.
 Through the Berkana Institute, (a global charitable leadership foundation, founded by Wheatley and friends in 1991) she worked with leadership initiatives in India, Senegal, Zimbabwe, South Africa, Mexico, and Brazil as well as Europe.
 The Berkana Institute has worked globally (especially in the Global South) with dedicated, creative, spiritually-grounded leaders, all of whom are experimenting with new forms of leading and organizing.
 Berkana’s current work is training leaders and activists as Warriors for the Human Spirit.